mjpritchard/test-decap-help/content/docs/getting-started/storage.md

 theirs contains no symlinks).
 The situation can then escalate out of control as more and more users try and fail.

-This is already recognised as an issue particularly with the older part of our storage estate, but especially where one or more of the volumes involved contains large numbers of small files.
+This is happens especially where one or more of the volumes involved contains large numbers of small files.

-There are likely other issues at play as well, some of which may be addressed by our current upgrade plans which involve replacing older parts of the storage over the next few months.